 Our aim is to provide members with an opportunity to participate in one of the most prestigious music festivals in the world and to work with some great conductors and musicians.
 It is a busy and rewarding experience and many participants are keen to return for another year.
 Members of the Youth Choir commit themselves to several preliminary rehearsal days and the concert during festival week.

-Singers aged 14-25 can apply to the Youth Choir by filling in a short online form.
+Singers aged 14-25 can apply to the Youth Choir by filling in a short online form from Spring 2020.

 Please note that the parents of participants under the age of 18 will also be asked to complete a consent form.
 This, along with further details of rehearsals and performance, will be sent to Youth Choir members after application.